ThunderWasTaken/other-historical-civs/README.md

 Some planned civilizations (in no order): Prussia, Croatia

-Finished (in order of being finished first to last): Norway, Mali, Holy Romans, Western Romans, Wales, Aragon, Kushan, Vandals
+Finished (in order of being finished first to last): Norway, Mali, Holy Romans, Western Romans, Wales, Aragon, Kushan, Vandals, Pirate Republic